A STEP-BY-STEP TUTORIAL ON HOW TO CREATE A FAUX LEATHER PAINT FINISH ON UPHOLSTERY FABRIC | 90S WINGBACK CHAIR MAKEOVER | YOUTUBE VIDEO INCLUDED!

 Here’s what I started with.
-This floral wingback chair from the ’90s.
-It was my dog’s favorite.
-She used to clean her face and dirty paws on it like it was her personal face cloth… can you tell?…lol.
+This floral wingback chair is from the ’90s.
+It was my dog’s favorite chair.
+FreddiGirl is no longer with us, but she used to clean her face and dirty paws on it like it was her personal face cloth… can you tell?…lol.
+We are going to clean this up and remove that skirt bottom.

 THIS POST IS SPONSORED/CONTAINS AFFILIATE LINKS TO PRODUCTS I USE.
 YOU CAN SEE MY FULL DISCLOSURE HERE.